angles-n-daemons/angles-n-daemons.github.io/content/posts/20230217-rbac-and-rebac.md

 ## Implementation

+The implementation of this access control model is going to be simple enough, consisting of Access Gates and Relationship Checkpoints.

 ### Access Gates

 The simplest part of this exercise is to define what an Access Gate will do an how it will look in code.
 Our access gates are little bits of code that run before any action is taken.
 They generally will live as middleware in RPC / HTTP handlers, and will ensure that users have the correct permissions before the action is executed.